 Police officers have to investigate accidents with serious injuries.
 Depending on how the officers handle the case and their qualifications, their opinions may be inadmissible in court.
 The majority assume that if the officers discover the dump truck driver was at fault, the case ends there.
 However, proof of responsibility for the accident must be present.
 Accident reconstructionists may come in as expert witnesses.
 The experts recreate the accident and tell the jury who was at fault.
 Sometimes, the testimonies of parties involved in the accident or the witnesses establish liability.

 The answer to who is at fault for a dump truck accident is often not simple.
 The case hinges on many different factors.
 The problem may have been poor road conditions, bad weather, or vehicle defects.
-Dump truck accidents can become complicated because of the multiple parties involved.
+Dump truck accidents in Houston can become complicated because of the multiple parties involved.
 Some of the parties that may be liable include:

 - The dump truck driver: The truck driver bears some responsibility for the accident.
 The driver might be at fault if they were impaired, distracted, or violated traffic laws during the accident.